 Schools We Serve

 The primary models of classical schools in America are Christian schools, public charter and magnet schools, hybrids, and homeschools.
 As a leading university developing and supporting classical education programs, we employ dedicated experts–from faculty to former K-12 teachers and administrators to home educators–with extensive experience in classical education.

 A common goal in all classical models is to guide students in virtue and civil discourse through the arts and habits of the trivium, by way of grammar, dialectic, and rhetoric.
 Reading, writing, dialectic, and rhetoric converge to unite students into collaborative communities rooted in good citizenship.
 Despite each school model’s different pedagogical methods, the common goal of forming virtuous citizens is achieved through the dialectical and rhetorical habits we cultivate in our children.

 Our team has broad experiences within the liberal arts education renewal in all of the major classical school models.
 The following are examples of our expertise.
-This scope of experience and knowledge allows our team and our program to assist all classical schools, regardless of their model, or of where they are in their understanding and implementation of a classical pedagogy.
+This scope of experience and knowledge allows our team and our program to assist all classical schools, regardless of their model or of where they are in their understanding and implementation of classical education.